matholroyd/knowledge/talks/bitcoin-intro.markdown

   - Avoid most online wallet services
     - Examples
       - MyWallet.com (closed now)
-      - Coinbase.com
-      - Easywallet.org
+      - Coinbase.com and Easywallet.org good, but be careful!
-    - Small amount maybe ok
     - Online ok if wallet encrypted before it gets to them
       - Blockchain.info
   - Mobile wallets are your friend